-GFOA recommends that sponsoring entities provide a clear, well-documented governance structure to guide governing bodies and plan administrators, as a good governance structure establishes the framework for effective plan administration.
-To administer an OPEB plan, sponsoring entities, governing bodies, and plan administrators should:
+GFOA recommends that sponsoring governments establish a clear, well-documented governance structure to guide governing bodies and plan administrators.
+This structure should:

 - Clearly delineate the governance responsibilities of fiduciaries and plan administrators in a comprehensive manual and the appropriate plan and trust documents.

-- Provide participants with a summary plan description, a document that describes plan benefits and the plan’s significant features (see the GFOA best practice, Preparing an Effective Summary Plan Description).
-Conduct periodic educational sessions to review the summary plan description and answer participant questions (see the GFOA best practice, Communicating Health-Care Benefits to Employees and Retirees).
+- Provide participants with a summary plan description, a document that describes plan benefits and the plan’s significant features.
+Conduct periodic educational sessions to review the summary plan description and answer participant’s questions.
 Plan summaries and other documents can be construed as legally binding, so the plan sponsor, governing body, legal counsel, and administrative staff should review them carefully to avoid conferring rights and benefits that the plan sponsor did not intend and that are not included in the official plan documents.

-- Maintain all participant and beneficiary records necessary for administration of the plan, in accordance with state and local privacy laws:
+- Maintain all participant and beneficiary records necessary for administration of the plan.
+These include: